-Georgia-Armenia-Azerbaijan have had a very troubled past which kept travellers away from these little pieces of heaven, this region is now open to tourism like never before.
-A roadtrip through the Caucasus is a trip for the mind and the soul.
-This mountainous region is as welcoming as its people.
+Georgia-Armenia-Azerbaijan have had very troubled pasts which kept traveller’s away from these little pieces of heaven.
+This region is now open to tourism like never before and this mountainous region is as welcoming as its people.

 Georgia , Armenia and Azerbaijan offer E-Visa services for most nationalities.
 Ensure you have pre approved visa’s for all countries if you are planning a road trip.
-This will make the border crossings much easier.
+This will make the border crossings much simpler.

 Day 1 Arrive in Baku-AZERBAIJAN